US TV news legend Barbara Walters dead at 93

 Her news career began in earnest in 1961 when she joined NBC's breakfast news and entertainment show "Today."

-Walters became the first woman to anchor a US evening news program when she joined "ABC Evening News" in 1976, earning the then-unprecedented salary of one million dollars a year.
+Walters became the first woman to anchor a US evening news program when she joined "ABC Evening News" in 1976, earning the then-unprecedented salary of $1 million a year.

 Three years later, she was named co-host of the news magazine program "20/20", beginning a run that would last more than two decades.

-Her co-anchor on "ABC Evening News" was Harry Reasoner, who barely concealed his displeasure over working beside her.
-He died in 1991 at age 68.

-Walters' long list of interviewees included political leaders such as Boris Yeltsin, Margaret Thatcher, Indira Gandhi, Saddam Hussein and Vladimir Putin, and A-listers like Michael Jackson, Angelina Jolie and Harrison Ford.
+Walters's long list of interviewees included leaders such as Boris Yeltsin, Margaret Thatcher, Indira Gandhi, Saddam Hussein and Vladimir Putin, and A-listers Michael Jackson, Angelina Jolie and Harrison Ford.

-"She did some important things that will go down in television history, including to help break into the old boys' network of broadcast journalism in the United States," media scholar Robert Thompson at Syracuse University in New York told AFP in 2014.

-Walters was born in Boston and graduated from Sarah Lawrence College in New York in 1953 with an English degree.
+Born in Boston, Walters graduated from Sarah Lawrence College in New York in 1953 with an English degree.

 © 2022 AFP